tillgrallert/p3601db9e/to-do.md

 - Formalities: c.10000 words; English spellings, full footnotes, no additional bibliography, consistent transliteration (IJMES or Iranian Studies)

 - #Td4: point to a table or data set on food riots
+- add references to the maps
+- mention Gelvin in the context of models for and of society

 ## done